aekaplan/aekaplan.github.io/_posts/2013-05-30-pseudo-classes.markdown

 <h3>Clearfix</h3>
 <p>
-<a href="http://nicolasgallagher.com/micro-clearfix-hack/" target="_blank">Nicolas Gallager's popular clearfix</a> uses pseudo-class selectors to clear floats.
+<a href="http://nicolasgallagher.com/micro-clearfix-hack/" target="_blank">Nicolas Gallagher's popular clearfix</a> uses pseudo-class selectors to clear floats.
 This eliminates the need to hide generated content and reduces the amount of code you need to write.
 I always add this clearfix to my container classes to keep floats cleared properly.
 </p>

 <script src="https://gist.github.com/aekaplan/5680048.js"> </script>